 Question: Does your filing date determine whether you receive a refund?

-According to the IRS, however, over 70 percent of returns filed before April 1 receive refunds, while 61 percent of late filers end up owing money.
+Answer: Your filing date does not affect whether you are entitled to a refund.
+According to the IRS, however, over 70% of tax returns filed before April 1 receive refunds, while 61% of late filers end up owing money.

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.